Feature Alignment: Rethinking Efficient Active Learning via Proxy in the Context of Pre-trained Models: Method

+The ASVP framework is divided into three stages: pre-computation of features, data selection, and final model training.
+The data selection stage of our method is illustrated in fig.~\ref{fig:framew}.
+During the data selection stage, the proxy model uses pre-computed features (pre-computed features refer to pre-trained features when feature updating is not triggered) as input and performs multiple rounds of active learning (alternating between sample selection and proxy model training).
+At each iteration, we check if an update to the pre-computed features is needed.
+If the annotation budget is exhausted without triggering a feature update, LP-FT is used to train the final model.
+If an update is detected, fine-tuning is performed to generate new pre-computed features for the following rounds of sample selection.
+After the sample selection, the final model is trained using fine-tuning.

-As discussed in sec.~\ref{sec:obser}, with the increase in annotations, the quality of fine-tuned features improves gradually, resulting in a higher proportion of samples selected by the proxy model from the redundant region.
-Also, adding the samples from the redundant region rarely improves the performance of the fine-tuned model.
+Next, we explain when it becomes necessary to update the pre-computed features.
+As discussed in sec.~\ref{sec:obser}, as the number of annotations increases, the quality of fine-tuned features improves gradually, resulting in a higher proportion of samples selected by the proxy model from the redundant region.
+Also, including the samples from the redundant region rarely improves the performance of the fine-tuned model.
 Hence, we assess the ratio of redundant region samples by evaluating the changes in the performance of the fine-tuned model after adding more annotated samples.
-To assess the changes in the fine-tuned model's performance, we employ LogME-PED~\cite{you2021logme,li2023exploring} as an indicator.
-LogME-PED is an evaluation metric for pre-trained models, where the LogME component estimates the pre-trained model's capability to effectively differentiate given annotated samples, and PED, a physically inspired model, simulates feature learning dynamics through multiple iterations.
+To assess the changes in the fine-tuned model's performance, we employ LogME-PED~\citep{you2021logme,li2023exploring} as an indicator.

 Specifically, in every active learning iteration, we first compute the PED component.
 If convergence is achieved within a single iteration, we infer that the fine-tuned features will maintain similarity to the pre-trained features.
 So, there is no need to calculate the LogME metric and update the pre-computed features.
 However, if the PED component converges with more than one iteration, we proceed to compute the LogME metric.
 When the difference between the current LogME score and that from the previous active learning iteration is below a predefined threshold, we deduce that the fixed pre-trained features pose a significant obstacle to the performance improvement of the proxy model, prompting us to fine-tune the model and update the pre-computed features.